pahuber/PHRINGE/docs/first_example.rst

 Output
 ------

-This will generate a FITS file called `data_{timestamp}.fits` containing the synthetic photometry data.
-Opening the file in a FITS viewer will reveal (due to the randomness involved) something similar to the following image:
+This will create a directory called `out_{timestamp}` containing a FITS file with the synthetic photometry data and a copy of the two input files.
+Opening the FITS file in a FITS viewer will reveal (due to the randomness involved) something similar to the following image:

 .. image:: _static/first_example.jpg
     :alt: First Example